 Canceling an Appointment

 An appointment missed without 24 hours cancelation notice is considered a no show.

 Because conflicts may arise at the last minute, two no shows are allowed per semester without penalty.
 Three no shows will revoke a student's sign up privileges for the remainder of the semester.
 Students with three no shows may still receive assistance on a walk-in basis.

-*Students with disabilities or non-native speakers of English who have documented accommodations for extra time may sign up for 60 minute appointments for all subjects.
-Students with disabilities must turn in disability letters to Disability Services before they may sign up for extra time.
+*Students with disabilities or non-native speakers of English who have documented accommodations for extra time may sign up for twice as many appointments as students without this accommodation.
+Because of diminishing returns after an hour, no more than two sessions should be scheduled back-to-back.
+Students with disabilities must turn in disability letters to Disability Services before they may sign up for extra sessions.
 Disability letters are reissued each semester and do not carry over from the previous semester.
-Non-native speakers must meet with the directors before signing up for extra time.
+Non-native speakers must meet with the directors before signing up for extra sessions.